Mattianna/mattianna.github.io/_ceramics/Celadon_Square_Mugs.md

 {% include gallery %}

 This set of four mugs are a tactile treat.
-Made with high fire porcelain, they are decorated with black slip and a roller during the throwing process and finished with a translucent celadon.
+Made with high fire porcelain, they are decorated with black slip and a roller during the throwing process and finished with a translucent celadon glaze.